I’ve been giving this grandmother thing some thought and this is what I’ve decided: There are some serious flaws in the system.

 Bald Bill was smiling big by then and shaking his head.
 I know he’s one of those church-going people and he probably reads the bible and stuff, so maybe he was familiar with Jesus’ language.

 Nola Jean was tuned in by then, but she was shakin her head too, like she was just not buyin anything I was sellin.
 “Okay, so then what?” she said.

-“So, like I said, I’m standing there all speechless, bein in the same room with Jesus and all, and He’s standing there smiling and looking expectant, and I’m just wondering what I have in the kitchen to fix for Him, when he says, ‘I am here to fix your sprinkler.’
+“So, like I said, I’m standing there all speechless, bein in the same room with Jesus and all, and He’s standing there smiling and looking expectant, and I’m lookin at him like a calf at a new gate and wondering what I have in the kitchen to fix for Him, when he says, ‘I am here to fix your sprinkler.’

 Well, I’m just shocked.
 To think the Lord Himself would come all the way to earth, to my house, just to fix my sprinkler!
 And I gotta say, I’m a little surprised to hear that he’s got an accent just like Mr. Fernandez and the rest of his crew.